emilyworks/music-sheet-reader/README.md

 ```python
 note = Note(midinum, start_time, duration)
 ```
-Midinum represents the pitch of the note and corresponds to the midi number found here: https://en.wikipedia.org/wiki/Piano_key_frequencies.
+`midinum` represents the pitch of the note and corresponds to the midi number found here: https://en.wikipedia.org/wiki/Piano_key_frequencies.
-start_time represents when note key is pressed down.
+`start_time` represents when note key is pressed down.
 Start time begins at 0 and each increment corresponds to 1 second.
 Floats and integers are accepted.
-duration represents how long a key is pressed for.
+`duration` represents how long a key is pressed for.
 Each increment corresponds to 1 second of holding down the note.
 Floats and integers are accepted.

 ##### Playing a note
 Once you have a keyboard and note, you can begin playing notes.
 To play a note, use `keyboard.add_note(note)` function.